SalvaCarsi/Python_Download_Dhl_Pdf/README.md

 3- rename_files.py: utility to rename the downloaded files and include the .pdf extension.

-4- 20141106_SendungsnummernOriginal.csv: shipment numbers to download the pdf.
+4- ShipmentOrders.csv: shipment numbers to download the pdf.

 Instructions of use: